Skip to main content

 Twelve files, one sed pass, PR #288.
 The change is mechanical and reversible, and removes one specific class of "the action you trusted last week is not the action that's running today."

-We added a 7-day cooldown to Dependabot
+A 7-day cooldown on Dependabot

 The axios post said "npm doesn't have an equivalent" to uv's exclude-newer = "7 days" quarantine.
 That was true a month ago.
 Since then, GitHub has shipped a cooldown: field for dependabot.yml that does the same thing on the proposal side: Dependabot will refuse to open a PR for a version published inside the cooldown window.